Proper Educational Games are Important

 The only instance where memorization of keys would be useful is if that is what is being taught.
 This would help the player retain “muscle memory” when placed in the scenario to actually use those keys.
 See the video below that talks about a Nintendo Wii game called Underground that uses Laproscopy Surgerical styled controllers attached to the Wii controllers to play and teach the player muscle memory for the surgery.

 Just remember who is your consumer and what you are trying to teach him or her.

-If you have a younger audience playing your game, offer a cooperative gameplay mode.
+If you have a younger audience playing your edutainment game, offer a cooperative gameplay mode.
 This will encourage the player to ask others for help and to also teach the player how to share and play well with others.
-Role playing might be a fun opportunity to help the player learn about diversity.
+Role-playing might be a fun opportunity to help the player learn about diversity.

-This is a must have for games aimed at a younger audience.
-Teaching and game play is important, but kids 13 and under shouoldl be encourage to go outside and play and see the actual real world.
+This is a must-have for games aimed at a younger audience.
+Teaching and gameplay are important, but kids 13 and under should be encouraged to go outside and play and see the actual real world.
 Place some sort of timer that will send an alert to the player (without interrupting gameplay) to advise him or her to take a break and go seek some sunshine and stretch the legs.

 9. Visual and Audio Cues are Important

 This is significantly important if your edutainment game is meant for children about 10 years and younger.
 That age group is more receptive to cute little sounds and sparkly things on the screen.
 Visual and audio cues are always important, but even more so to young children who can’t read.

 Make sure that whenever he or she does something correctly or incorrectly, the game lets them know via sound and imagery.
 You can add special effects for every time they do something in the game, like a bubble popping sound and a bubble floating animation whenever the player taps the screen, regardless whether the input-triggered something in-game or not.
 Anything that shows the game is “alive” and interactive, to keep the kiddo’s attention and focus on the game.